octabytes/blog/content/posts/getting started/building-a-bi-dashboard-with-metabase/index.md

 ---
-draft: true
+draft: false
 title: "Building a BI Dashboard with Metabase"
-date: "2024-02-26"
+date: "2024-11-20"
-description: "Let's see how you can build a BI Dashboard with Metabase.
-During this tutorial, we will be creating a BI dashboard to analyse the provided data and visualize it in a dashboard.
-We are going to create this application from scratch.
-Before we start, make sure you have"
-tags: []
+description: "This tutorial walks through creating a Business Intelligence (BI) dashboard using Metabase, including collection creation, data modeling, dashboard building, and data visualization for customer feedback analysis."
+tags: [Metabase, BI Dashboard, Data Visualization, Business Intelligence, Data Analysis, Dashboard Creation, Self-Hosting, OctaByte, Tutorial]
-categories: [Other]
+categories: [Applications, Business intelligence]
 cover:
   image: images/cover.png
   caption: "Building a BI Dashboard with Metabase"
+  relative: true
 ShowToc: true
 TocOpen: true
 ---

-Let's see how you can build a BI Dashboard with [Metabase](https://octabyte.io/open-source/metabase?ref=blog.octabyte.io).
+Let's see how you can build a BI Dashboard with [Metabase](https://octabyte.io/applications/business-intelligence/metabase).
 During this tutorial, we will be creating a BI dashboard to analyse the provided data and visualize it in a dashboard.
 We are going to create this application from scratch.
-Before we start, make sure you have deployed Metabase, we will be self\-hosting it on [OctaByte](https://octabyte.io/open-source/metabase?ref=blog.octabyte.io).
+Before we start, make sure you have deployed Metabase, we will be self\-hosting it on [OctaByte](https://octabyte.io/applications/business-intelligence/metabase).

 ## What is Metabase?